-The other advantage is that, in a situation like divorce, it’s very clear who takes possession of the house.
+The caveat is that, in a situation like divorce, it’s obvious who will take possession of the house.

 (This is not to say such issues can’t be disputed in court, but the costs and length of the legal battle can be draining).